-Try to give your pup plenty to do inside of the crate so that he doesn’t get bored – you want your pup to associate the crate with fun times!
+Just be sure to give your pup plenty to do inside of the crate so that he doesn’t get bored.
+Crate time shouldn’t be considered a punishment, and you want your pup to associate the crate with fun.

 3. Crates Give Dogs a Safe Place to Hide

-Even the most formidable dogs in the world get spooked or nervous from time to time, and some of the tiny, timid breeds seem to live in the midst of an anxiety attack.
+Even the most formidable dogs in the world get spooked or nervous from time to time, and some of the tiny, timid breeds seem to live in the midst of a perpetual anxiety attack.

 One of the best ways to soothe nervous pups is to provide them with a dark, snug place — like a crate — they can retreat into.

 Not all crates provide a den-like environment, so you may need to add a dog crate cover to help darken the internal environment.
-You can also make a crate feel more like a burrow or den by putting it up against a wall (or even better, two walls), or putting it under a table, bed, or another piece of furniture.
+You can also make a crate feel more like a den by putting it up against a wall (or even better, two walls), or by placing it under a table, bed, or another piece of furniture.

 Some dogs need this type of “safe space” more than others, so you may not find it necessary.
-If your dog is especially anxious, consider one of the crates specifically designed for high-anxiety dogs.
+If your dog is especially anxious, consider one of the crates specifically designed for separation anxiety and high-anxiety dogs.